dalabi91/Console-Finances/README.md

 ## Getting started

 ### Prerequisites
-Before starting this project, i made sure i familiarize myself with the acceptance criteria and understood the requirement.
+Before starting this project, I made sure I familiarized myself with the acceptance criteria and understood the requirements.

-I also made sure asset were in the correct folder.
+I also made sure the assets were in the correct folder.

-i also spent some time doing research of best methods of calculation to use.
+I also spent some time researching the best methods of calculation to use.

 ## Usage

 This webpage can be accessed by [**clicking here**](https://dalabi91.github.io/Console-Finances/)

-The following animation shows shows how to access the analysis report
+The following animation shows how to access the analysis report

 ![Usage demo](./Images/Usage_Demo.gif)